gergokutu/joke-coda/README.md

 - feature > there are several feat/... branches to be able to work separately on different features

 ## FEATURES
+- user can choose from the predefined categories (find in index.js -> jokes object)
+- user can choose their age (Adult vs Under 18)
-- user can see a joke on the starting page
+- user can see the joke of the chosen category
+- age control -> only adults can see the joke category of 'adult' /In Progress/

 ## ENDPOINTS...